History of Rome (Livy): Historicity

 The details of Livy's History vary from the legendary and mythical stories at the beginning to detailed accounts of real events toward the end.
 Livy, in his preface on discussing the early history of Rome, noted the difficulties of interpreting or reconciling the sources in his own day:

 So many chronological errors, magistrates appearing differently in different authors, suggest ... you cannot tell which consuls came after which or what belonged [to] any one year...

 It is not easy to prefer one thing over the other or one author over another.
 I think that the tradition has been contaminated... since various families have fraudulently arrogated to themselves the repute of deeds and offices.
 As a result, both individuals' deeds and the public records of events have certainly been thrown into confusion.
 Nor is there any writer contemporary with those times who could serve as a reliable standard.

 Livy too recognised that the early years of Rome were profoundly ahistorical, saying "the traditions of what happened prior to the foundation of the city or whilst it was being built, are more fitted to adorn the creations of the poet than the authentic records of the historian".
 The first book has been one of the most significant sources of the various accounts of the traditional legend of Romulus and Remus.
 However, when comparing Livy's account of the kingdom to that of Dionysius of Halicarnassus, his scepticism is better evident, as he omitted "many stories which seemed rather improbable to him".
 And in general, the early parts of the books are important accounts of early Rome surviving from antiquity.

-But while Livy did recognise "the higher reliability of older contemporary authors compared to younger ones" but did little to ensure that his history was internally consistent or follow his own insights on unreliability regularly, preferring the story of his chosen choice without changes, "even if he afterward detected capital errors".
+But while Livy did recognise "the higher reliability of older contemporary authors compared to younger ones", he did little to ensure that his history was internally consistent or follow his own insights on unreliability regularly, preferring the story of his chosen choice without changes, "even if he afterward detected capital errors".

 Livy's treatment of his own sources was more in terms of arranging material and synthesising a narrative rather than engaging in original research into official documents; in doing so, he "did little more than [trying] to reconcile discrepancies in his sources by using arguments from probability".
 However, Livy did not substantially grapple with the possibility that annalists knew how to invent probable stories.
 Furthermore, rarely did Livy provide the names of his sources, especially in the long passages where he followed one major source with infrequent comparisons to other sources to correct errors.
 Fortunately, Livy's goal in telling existing narratives with "better style and arrangement" means he seemingly did not introduce into his history "invented episodes of exaggerations".